Best viewpoint of the Lion Rock in Sigiriya, Sri Lanka, from the Pidurangala Rock

 Once you pass the large reclining Buddha statue, the real adventure begins!
 There is no longer a defined path, and for the next meters, you will be passing some obstacles, maneuvering between rocks and boulders, and even using a rope to jump over at some point.
 Spray-painted arrows on the rocks will guide you all the way to the summit.
 This part of the climb might be more challenging, yet don’t let that scare you off!
 The very last step before reaching the first viewing platform is the trickiest though.
 You will need to use your hands to climb up the big rocks and boulders and squeeze through the tight openings.

-In the last few meters, people were helping each other out, with a little push or a helping hand, and giving directions on which step to take is the easiest.
-Frédérique got a bit stuck herself, but was helped with a little push :P. All in all the climb isn’t very dangerous, just take your time, watch your step and be cautious.
+In the last few meters, people are helping each other out, with a little push or a helping hand, and giving directions on which step is easiest to take.
+Frédérique got a bit stuck herself but was helped with a little push :P. All in all the climb isn’t very dangerous, just take your time, watch your step, and be cautious.
 It all just adds to the thrilling part of this adventurous hike!
 However, we do not recommend this climb to people with health problems or fear of tight spaces.
 Know your limits!

-Conquering the Pidurangala Rock climb and enjoying the views of Sigiriya Lion Rock Fortress
+Climbing the Pidurangala Rock and enjoying the views of Sigiriya Lion Rock Fortress in Sri Lanka

 Once we reached the top, we were quite a sweaty sticky mess with red heated faces.
 But all the sweatiness and monkey maneuvers aside, it was oh-so worth it!
 You will be rewarded with unbeatable panoramic views of the gorgeous Sri Lankan countryside & valleys.
 And not to forget, the big superstar: Sigiriya Rock Fortress.